-Since 2008, the Foundation has awarded $125,000 in Classroom Grant funding to Bennington teachers and administrators.
+Since 2008, the Foundation has awarded $250,000 in Classroom Grant funding to Bennington teachers and administrators.

-Each spring, the Classroom Grants Program provides grants to teachers and administrators for programs and activities that go beyond the school district’s limited budget.
+Each fall and spring, the Classroom Grants Program provides grants to teachers and administrators for programs and activities that go beyond the school district’s limited budget.
 The program’s focus is to enhance student learning by providing new and innovative educational experiences for our children within all of the enriching activities our students are exposed to.
 By putting resources directly into the hands of teachers, they are able to go above and beyond their standard classroom curriculum.

-Below are a few highlights of the 2017 Spring Classroom Grant Awards
+Below are a few highlights of the 2020 Spring Classroom Grant Awards

 Bennington Elementary – Schaffert/Johanek: Cardio Drumming.
 Purchase stability balls, buckets and drum sticks to allow students to use the skills they have learned in PE and Music in a new and collaborative way. $1,100.00